International Affairs

 The Division of International Affairs at ARPA-H is responsible for promoting and managing international collaborations, partnerships, and initiatives that advance the agency's mission of driving innovation in biomedical research.
 The Division of International Affairs formulates and executes ARPA-H's global collaboration strategy by identifying key international stakeholders, potential partners, and research opportunities that align with the agency's mission and enhance the impact of ARPA-H's initiatives on a global scale.

 International partnerships, like domestic partnerships, should advance the goals of ARPA-H programs and other funding opportunities.
-ARPA-H continues to solicit innovative proposals for health and health care research and development (R&D) across its four missions areas: Health Science Futures, Resilient Systems, Scalable Solutions, and Proactive Health.
+ARPA-H continues to solicit innovative proposals across its four mission areas: Health Science Futures, Resilient Systems, Scalable Solutions, and Proactive Health.
+In addition, ARPA-H seeks to leverage global R&D and transition capabilities, which can include unique data sets, biomedical samples, pilot sites, or advanced technologies.